Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 4 Domain 4.0 Security Operations.md

 C. DLP
 D. SIEM

 The best answer from this list is DLP, or data loss prevention technology.
+DLP is used to protect data from being exposed or leaking from a network using a variety of techniques and technology.
+Stateful firewalls are used to control traffic and will not detect sensitive data.
+SIEMs do not protect data directly.

+27 A is correct
+Social login, the ability to use an existing identity from a site like Google, Facebook, or a Microsoft account, is an example of which of the following concepts?
+A. Federation
+B. AAA
+C. Privilege creep
+D. Identity and access management

+Social login is an example of a federated approach to using identities.
+The combination of identities is a key part of federation.
+IAM is a broader set of identity and access management